Middle Ear Infection FAQs (Acute Otitis Media)

 Amoxicillin or Amoxicillin-Clavulanate

-Oral amoxicillin given for 5 to 10 days is the treatment of choice in most cases.
+High-dose oral amoxicillin given for 5 to 10 days is the treatment of choice in most cases.
 Younger children, those with a perforated eardrum, and recurrent cases are treated for 10 days, and those over 2 years of age are treated 5 to 7 days.
+Amoxicillin is a good choice for otitis media because it concentrates well in the middle ear.
 Follow your doctor's dosing instructions.

-An alternative first-line treatment is oral amoxicillin-clavulanate (Augmentin).
-This alternative treatment is recommended in patients who have been treated with amoxicillin in the previous month, in those with purulent conjunctivitis, or who have recurrent AOM and have failed previous amoxicillin treatment.
+Another option is high-dose oral amoxicillin-clavulanate (Augmentin).
+This treatment is recommended in patients who have been treated with amoxicillin in the previous month, in those with purulent conjunctivitis ("pink eye" with a thick, pus-like discharge), or who have recurrent AOM and have failed previous amoxicillin treatment.

-If the patient has a mild (delayed) penicillin allergy (without anaphylaxis, bronchospasm, or angioedema), one of these cephalosporins may be an option, usually given for either 10 days or 5-7 days:
+If the patient has a mild (delayed) penicillin allergy (without anaphylaxis, bronchospasm, or angioedema), one of these cephalosporins may be an option, usually given for either 10 days or 5 to 7 days:

 - cefdinir